raspberrypi/documentation/raspbian/applications/camera.md

 --shutter,	-ss		Set shutter speed
 ```

-Set the shutter speed to the specified value (in microseconds).
+Sets the shutter speed to the specified value (in microseconds).
 There is currently an upper limit of approximately 6000000us (6000ms, 6s) past which operation is undefined.

 ```
 --drc,	-drc		Enable/Disable Dynamic Range compression